hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 # Internal development log

+## [1.0.1.2] - 09-19-2020
+-   Add import/export config functions.
+-   Change look and feel based on native OS.
+-   Fix all known bugs in **1.0.1.1**.

 ## [1.0.1.1] - 09-07-2020
 - Know bug(s):
-    - The program must be in running state before being stopped to un-grey-out the check box.
+    - ~~The program must be in running state before being stopped to un-grey-out the check box.~~ (fixed - 09/19/20).
-    - The Apply button doesn't grey out the check box when the box option is chosen.
+    - ~~The Apply button doesn't grey out the check box when the box option is chosen.~~ (fixed - 09/19/20).
-        - Step to reproduce: Choose the box -> set time -> apply -> stop -> apply again.
-This can cause problems since it affects the functionality of Stop button, which results in threads not being stopped properly.
+        - ~~Step to reproduce: Choose the box -> set time -> apply -> stop -> apply again.
+This can cause problems since it affects the functionality of Stop button, which results in threads not being stopped properly.~~

 ## [1.0.0.2] - 06-17-2020